 And it’s likely that moving forward, thanks to the current environment, people will place a greater emphasis on neighbourhood and inner and middle-ring suburbs where more affluent occupants and tenants will be living.

 These ‘liveable’ neighbourhoods with close amenities is where capital growth will outperform.

 Not in my backyard

-That’s because there are many other locations across Australia that can provide investors with opportunities to buy property with better chances of achieving above average capital growth in the years ahead.
+That’s because there are many other locations across Australia that can provide investors with opportunities to buy a property with better chances of achieving above-average capital growth in the years ahead.

 While successful investing is all about strategy, it is also about considering all options and owning a geographically diverse portfolio so you can make the most of market “ups” and protect yourself during any “downs”.

 That way, market conditions are almost irrelevant because there is always somewhere in a country of our size where opportunities are ripe for investment picking.

 Subscribe & don’t miss a single episode of Michael Yardney’s podcast

 Hear Michael & a select panel of guest experts discuss property investment, success & money related topics.
 Subscribe now, whether you're on an Apple or Android handset.